 And my thanks also go out to jazz historian Will Friedwald, for taking the time to talk with me about Nat King Cole.
-His new biography, called Straighten Up and Fly Right: The Life and Music of Nat King Cole, published by Oxford University Press will be out on May 1, 2020.
+His new biography is called Straighten Up and Fly Right: The Life and Music of Nat King Cole, published by Oxford University Press.

 Thanks for tuning in to this Nat King Cole edition of Afterglow.